nconfrey/introspection/README.md

 Welcome to Introspection
 ========================

-Learn about your brain by listening to music
+Learn about your brain by listening to music.
-Share and compare snapshots with your friends
+Share and compare snapshots with your friends.